rdok/7dtd_mod_custom_music/documentation/about.md

 - To play the audio tracks this mod uses [naudio/NAudio](https://github.com/naudio/NAudio), an Audio and MIDI library for .NET.
 As of the version [2.2.1](https://github.com/naudio/NAudio/releases/tag/v2.2.1) this library can be used under MIT License.
 The MIT License is a permissive open-source license that allows software to be freely used, modified, distributed, and used for commercial purposes.

 ## Changelog
+#### v1.0.2 - 01-Sept-24
+- fix: Dynamic volume was not setting the right volume, using stale variable.
 #### v1.0.1 - 01-Sept-24
 - fix: Dynamic volume was not listening to the master volume upon track change.
 #### v1.0.0 - 01-Sept-24